htcondor/htcondor/docs/cloud-computing/annex-users-guide.rst

 If you need to adjust the lease for a particular annex, you may do so by specifying an annex name and a duration, but not a count.
 When you do so, the new duration is set starting at the current time.
-For example, if you'd like “MyFirstAnnex” to expire eight hours from now:
+For example, if you'd like "MyFirstAnnex" to expire eight hours from now:

 ::